Memorial of Glory (Almaty): Monument description

 The memorial complex is a triptych:

 The alto relievo "Oath" is an image of a young Red Army man leading the horses of his fallen comrades.
 It is located on the left side of the main axis of the memorial complex.
 In front of the high relief under the massive cubes of labradorite there are capsules with the earth of the cities-heroes.

 Alto relievo "The feat" depicts the images of heroes-panfilovs who defended Moscow.
-The bas-relief on the podium made by copper embossing technique recreates the representatives of 15 Soviet republics in the outline of the map of the Soviet Union.
+The bas-relief on the podium made by copper embossing technique recreates the representatives of the 15 Soviet republics in the outline of the map of the Soviet Union.
 The words of Panfilov's political commander were carved on the podium: "Russia is great and there is no retreat.
 Moscow is behind us!".

 Alto relievo "Trumpeting Glory" represents images that embody the anthem of triumphant life.
 It is located on the right side of the main axis of the memorial complex.
 In front of the high relief under massive cubes of labradorite there are capsules with the earth of the cities-heroes.